wellpence5/phase-1-project-weather/README.md

 Click the button labeled 'Get my Location Weather' to get your location weather.
 Please allow location access when prompted to allow accurate location results.
-Default location is set to Nairobi, Kenya if an error is occured when trying to get the location.
+Default location has been set to Nairobi, Kenya if an error is occured when trying to get the location.

 Phase-1-project-weather makes use of an open-source free API open meteo which can be accessed on this link: https://api.open-meteo.com